Coordinated Admission Program Universities The University of Texas at Tyler

 Visiting UT Tyler

 Interested in learning more about UT Tyler?
 A campus visit is the best way to see what the university has to offer.
 Individual campus tours are available Monday through Friday.
-Call 903-566-7202 to schedule a visit.
+Register for a visit at Undergraduate Admissions Visit UT Tyler or call 903-566-7203 to schedule a visit.